Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 MCP Security Governance Checklist

 MCP server inventory with approval status tracking, 20-control security checklist across 6 categories, and 7-step server vetting workflow with sign-off fields.
-The only purchasable MCP governance artifact on the market.
+An MCP governance artifact designed for lean teams that need a file-based approval and evidence workflow.

 Colorado Compliance & Reporting